The Addams Family (1973 TV series): Home media

 In 1991 at least 2 VHS tapes with 4 episodes each were released.

 In October 2010, Warner Archive released The Addams Family: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
 This is a manufacture-on-demand release, available exclusively through Warner's online store and Amazon.com.
 The series is also available for purchase at the iTunes Store.

 Comic book series

-From 1974 to 1975, Gold Key Comics produced a comic book series in connection with the show, but it only lasted three issues.
+From October 1974 to April 1975, Gold Key Comics produced a comic book series in connection with the show, but it only lasted three issues.
 Each issue was adapted from a TV episode, starting with "In Search of the Boola-Boola" (October 1974).